tenekev/tenekev.github.io/_posts/2023-03-03-internal-dns-for-your-tailscale-network.md

 ![image.png](Cknimage.png)

-> ⚠️ Wait for AdGuard to install but **DO NOT** proceed with the Setup process at http://192.168.0.40:3000 yet!
+> Wait for AdGuard to install but **DO NOT** proceed with the Setup process at http://192.168.0.40:3000 yet!{: .prompt-warning }

 ### Step 2: Install Tailscale with [TTeck's scrips](https://github.com/tteck/Proxmox).